Tracking vs. Monitoring: Key Differences Explained

 Where Tracking and Monitoring Meet: Application Scenarios

 Companies track and watch what their workers do to help everyone work better.
 This happens in many different workplaces.
-Some workers are at home, some are out in the field, and others work in offices.
+Some workers are at home, some are out in the field, and some work in remote teams.

-To keep everything running smoothly, companies use different tools to see how their workers are doing.
+To keep everything running smoothly, companies use valuable tools to see how their workers are doing.

-So, if you look around most workplaces today, you'll find different types of tools being used.
-These tools show managers what their teams are up to and help make sure everyone follows the rules.
+So, if you look around most workplaces today, you'll find different types of employee monitoring methods.
+These tools show managers what their teams are up to.
+And help make sure of their compliance with company policies.

 Remote Workforce Management

 Managing remote employees has become a critical skill in today's workplace.
-Understanding how to monitor employees working from home helps organizations maintain productivity while providing flexibility.
+Understanding how to monitor employees working from home helps organizations maintain workforce productivity.
+Providing flexibility at the same time.

 Companies need to keep track of their workers.
 They want to know where their employees are and how much work they're getting done.